-There is considerable concern within society regarding ecology and the loss of biodiversity.
-Overall, there is a greater understanding now than there has ever been of the importance and contribution to life made by natural capital and ecosystems services.
-How, even at a small scale, these can bring benefits to our quality of life.
+There is considerable concern in society about ecology and the loss of biodiversity.
+Overall, there is a greater understanding now than there has ever been of the importance and contribution to life made by natural capital and ecosystem services and how, even at a small scale, these can benefit our quality of life.

-In the development industry there is an increasing awareness of how potentially negative ecological impacts can be avoided, mitigated and compensated for.
+In the development industry, there is an increasing awareness of the way potentially negative ecological impacts can be avoided, mitigated and compensated for.
 Biodiversity offsetting is becoming a more sophisticated tool, and wildlife legislation still plays its part as the backstop for any potentially damaging operations.
-Yet more flexible ways of applying the legislation, particularly through licensing, are being tested to ensure a more pragmatic approach.
+More flexible ways of applying the legislation, particularly through licensing, are also being tested to ensure a more pragmatic approach.

 This section cannot do justice to the full complexity of all these issues.
-Rather, it is intended to introduce them and demonstrate that professions who work in construction and development have an important part in conserving and enhancing biodiversity.
+Instead, it is intended to introduce them and demonstrate that construction and development professions play an important part in conserving and enhancing biodiversity.